JakobKoempel/Data_Visualisation_Fs_Charting/data_Visualisation_with_Fs_Charting/bar_chart_basic/README.md

 # Bar charts in F#

-In this project I created a bar chart in F# using FsCharting.
+In this project, I created a bar chart in F# using FsCharting.

 ```fsharp
 open FSharp.Charting